Placental Abruption (Abruptio Placentae) During Pregnancy

 - Mild placental abruption (24 to 34 weeks) – Your progress will be monitored continuously if the baby’s heart rate is normal.
 The doctor might prescribe you some medications to speed up the baby’s lung development.
 Otherwise, you may have to be hospitalised and monitored closely.

 - Mild placental abruption (after 34 weeks) – Your doctor might decide to induce labour or suggest a C-section to reduce further risk of complications, especially if the baby has developed sufficiently.

-- Moderate to severe abruption – When there is significant blood loss and you or your baby are experiencing difficulty, delivery remains the only option.
+- Moderate to severe abruption – When there is significant blood loss, and you or your baby are experiencing difficulty, emergency delivery remains the only option.
 The doctor will most likely have to perform a C-section immediately.

 In rare cases where the bleeding cannot be stemmed, the only placental abruption treatment option left may be a hysterectomy.
 Here, the uterus will be removed through surgery.

 There is no particular answer on how to prevent placental abruption.
 But you can take some steps to mitigate your risk of placental abruption to some extent (10).

 - Be diligent about keeping your doctor’s appointments.
 This will help monitor your blood pressure.